-- Enroll in the Program (Registration opens in November).
+- Form a Team and Identify the Team’s Coach.
+To compete, each team needs 3 to 9 children who are either 3rd and/or 4th graders or 5th and/or 6th graders.
+Please do not exceed the limit of 9 students.
+Enroll in the Program (Registration opens in November).
 On the registration form, indicate your team(s) division and preferred Semi-final site.
-Site locations are listed on the Program Schedule.
+Site locations are listed on the Program Schedule (PDF).
 Registration is on a first-come, first-served basis, so register early to secure your first choice Semi-final site.
 Each school or club may only register one team per division.
 You must re-register each year, no slots will be saved.

-- Front-Runner teams advance to Finals (May 6).
+- Front-Runner teams advance to Finals (May 12).
 Top scoring teams from each Semi-final site will advance to the Finals.
-The all-day Finals program will be held on May 6 at Sacramento State University.
+The all-day Finals program will be held on May 12 at Sacramento State University.